wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 In this example, only the traffic belonging to the following GRE tunnel is enabled to enter through such an end point: `10.0.0.1` as a source IP address, `10.0.0.2` as a destination IP address, `1` as `gre-key`.
-Similarly, all the traffic that will exit from such an end point, will be encapsulated into the GRE tunnel defined with the parameters listed before.
+Similarly, all the traffic that will exit from such an end point will be encapsulated into the GRE tunnel defined with the parameters listed before.
 Note that all the operations needed to reproduce this behavior (e.g., create the GRE tunnel, encpusulate the traffic in the GRE tunnel) are transparently implemented by the un-orchestrator.

-A complete example that shows the usage of the `gre-tunnel` endpoint is the following, in which the endpoint is assocaited with the following GRE tunnel: source IP `10.0.0.1`, destination IP `10.0.0.2"`, GRE key `1`.
+A complete example that shows the usage of the `gre-tunnel` endpoint is the following, in which the endpoint is associated with the following GRE tunnel: source IP `10.0.0.1`, destination IP `10.0.0.2"`, GRE key `1`.
 The traffic coming from this endpoint is provided to the `firewall` VNF, and then leaves the UN again through the `gre-tunnel` endpoint.